Home » ⇾ Six essential spring flowering garden tips

 The Basics

-April brings out the eager gardener in everyone.
-We want to get out there and cut back perennials, prune shrubs, and putter about in the sunshine.
-Here are a few essential tips for opening your flowering gardens this spring.
+April excites the eager gardener in everyone.
+We want to get outside to cut back perennials, prune shrubs, and enjoy the sunshine.
+Here are a few essential tips for opening your flower gardens this spring.

-Don’t rush Spring.
-It’s essential to wait until the soil in your garden is warm and dry.
-Working in a cold and wet garden can lead to soil compaction, which isn’t good!
-Walking on cold, damp soil crushes pore spaces—the little air pockets between soil particles.
-Crushed soil pore spaces can lead to soil compaction and poor drainage.
-So, when it rains or you water, the water runs off your garden instead of percolating into the soil.
+Don’t rush into gardening in the spring.
+It’s important to wait until the soil is warm and dry.
+Working in a cold, wet garden can cause soil compaction, which is harmful to your plants.
+When you walk on cold, damp soil, you crush the pore spaces—the tiny air pockets between soil particles.
+This crushing can lead to compaction and poor drainage.
+As a result, when it rains or when you water your garden, the water may run off instead of soaking into the soil.

-As spring bulbs emerge, it’s time to start cleaning debris from your flower gardens.
-This means removing any matted-down leaves, last year’s perennial stems, or ornamental grass blades.
-It’s important to remember that many beneficial insects, including tiny native bees and predators, spend the winter sheltered in hollow plant stems as adults or pupae.
-Cutting down dead plant stems too early in the spring can disturb them before they have had a chance to emerge.
+As spring begins and bulbs start to emerge, it’s time to clean up debris from your flower gardens.
+This involves removing any flattened leaves, leftover perennial stems, and ornamental grass blades from the previous year.
+It’s important to keep in mind that many beneficial insects, including tiny native bees and predators, often spend the winter sheltered in hollow plant stems as adults or pupae.
+Cutting down dead plant stems too early in the spring can disturb these insects before they have a chance to emerge.

-I use my hand (I wear a glove) to rake matted leaves from my gardens instead of a formal garden rake.
-By raking debris with my hand, I can leave as much garden mulch intact as possible, saving me money on mulch replacement.
+I use my hand, wearing a glove, to rake matted leaves from my gardens instead of using a traditional garden rake.
+This method allows me to remove debris while preserving as much garden mulch as possible, saving me money on mulch replacement.

-Most flowering shrubs require a bit of a ‘tidy up’ rather than a ‘cut it all down’ prune in spring.
-If your shrubs have been in the ground for less than three years, spring clean-up is a breeze.
-Here’s what you need to do:
+Most flowering shrubs need a thorough cleanup in spring rather than a complete pruning.
+If your shrubs have been planted for less than three years, this spring cleaning process is quite simple.
+Here’s what you can do:

 1. Remove any broken branches or stems with sharp pruners.